djwgit/dn/README.md

 `dnte` edit today's notes in vim.

 `dnoe` edit a note in vim
-- dnoe 2019-11-01
+- `dnoe 2019-11-01` : edit note for the given date
-- dnoe -2   # edit note of 2 days ago
+- `dnoe -2`  : edit note of 2 days ago
-- dnoe +3   # edit note for 3 days later
+- `dnoe +3`  : edit note for 3 days later
-- dnoe      # vim lists all files to select
+- `dnoe`     : vim lists all files to select

 # Example